Dhirenaade/sunbird-video-player-v2/README.md

-This library provides an embeddable PDF viewer component which internally usages Pdf Js.
+This library provides an embeddable video viewer component